 To learn more about Post Tags, see this step-by-step tutorial: How To Configure And Use Tags In WP Posts

 WordPress has a number of great plugins that can help manage and enhance your categories.

-For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the way categories appear in menus, tables, and lists, even restrict access to content published under certain categories (e.g. when used in membership sites) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the order of your categories, even restrict access to content published under certain categories (useful in a membership site) …

 Certain plugins will add new fields to your Table of Categories …

-Optimizing content, categories, and search engine-friendly URLs helps to increase your site’s navigation and relevance in search engines, which helps drive more visitors to your site.
+Optimizing content, categories, and search engine-friendly URLs helps to improve your site’s navigation and relevance in the search engines, which can help drive more visitors to your site.

-To further improve your results, here are some tips for getting the most benefit from using categories.
+Here are some more tips for getting the most benefit when using post categories.

-SEO experts recommend including the main keyword of your post in the the title of your post, preferably near the beginning.
-This helps to optimize your post for search engines, and improves click-through rates.
+SEO experts recommend including the main keyword of your post in the your title, preferably at the beginning.
+This helps to optimize your post for search engines, catch your visitor’s attention.

-Each time you add a new article or post to your website, remember to tick a relevant category box before publishing the post …
+Every time you add a new article or post to your website or blog, remember to select the correct category box before publishing your post …

 Use A WordPress SEO Plugin

-(Using a plugin like Yoast SEO helps optimize your categories)
+(A plugin like Yoast SEO helps to improve your categories’ SEO)